-- Her and her husband were leading members of the Communist Workers Party.
+- Was a member of the Communist Workers Party.

 - Was a member of the Workers Viewpoint Organization